rethinkdb/rethinkdb-rs/3-cluster-administration/sharding-and-replication.md

 All of the servers in a RethinkDB cluster may be given zero or more _tags_ that can be used in table configurations to map replicas to servers specified by tag.

-A server can be given tags with the `--server_tags` option on startup:
+A server can be given tags with the `--server-tag` option on startup:

 ```
-rethinkdb --server_tags us,us_west
+rethinkdb --server-tag us --server-tag us_west
 ```